 Don’t Rush Things

 Regardless of how badly you need money, don’t rush any new undertaking.
 First, make sure the business is right for you.
 Research the financial and growth potential of your chosen industry.
 If you are currently employed, you may want to consider holding on to your “day job.”
-While certain experts take a sink or swim approach to entrepreneurship, it may be rash to hand in your notice without having your home business at least ready for takeoff.
+While certain experts take a sink-or-swim approach to entrepreneurship, it may be rash to hand in your notice without having your home business at least ready for takeoff.
 If you are a cautious person, you may want to shift from a full-time to a part-time job before devoting 100 percent of your time to your home business.

 Take Care of Yourself

 You are finding yourself in a life-changing situation.
-Dissolving your marriage and starting your own business are both exciting and stressful.
+Dissolving your marriage and starting your own business is both exciting and stressful.
 It can surely consume all your energy.
 Take the time for proper healthy meals and regular exercise.
 Find a way to treat yourself.

 Learn From Someone Already in the Business